 This information should be disclosed to the CLPNM as soon as the registrant is aware.
 However, as per CLPNM By-Laws, registrants have an obligation to disclose this information to their professional regulatory body no later than 30 days after the registrant becomes aware.

 This information must be disclosed so that the CLPNM can conduct an assessment to determine whether the behaviours that led to the investigation, charge or conviction raise concerns about the registrant’s ability to provide safe and ethical care to vulnerable populations.
 This assessment contributes to public protection, and to trust and confidence in the profession overall.
 This mandatory assessment can also take time.
 Depending on each registrant’s unique circumstances, the information gathering process and subsequent assessment can take more than eight weeks.
 Therefore, although you will be asked to disclose this information when you apply to renew your registration each year in the fall, the CLPNM strongly advises you not to wait for the registration renewal period to disclose an investigation, charge or conviction that you have not previously disclosed.

-The annual registration renewal period is approximately eight weeks in length, so for registrants with a previously undisclosed investigation, charge, or conviction it rarely provides enough time for the registrant to apply for, obtain and submit the third party documentation required for the assessment (such as a criminal record check based on fingerprinting) and for the CLPNM to review all the material and make a determination.
+For registrants with a previously undisclosed investigation, charge, or conviction, the annual registration renewal window rarely provides enough time for the registrant to apply for, obtain and submit the third party documentation required for the assessment (such as a criminal record check based on fingerprinting) and for the CLPNM to review all the material and make a determination.